-If you’re struggling with something right now, you’ll probably come across some Buddhist wisdom that matches exactly what you need in this book (let me know if you don’t!)
+If you’re struggling with something right now, you’ll probably come across some Buddhist wisdom that matches exactly what you need in this book.
 That’s my kind of book.

-Over in our Bibliotherapy Book Club on Facebook, Sandra and Željka recommended Love for Imperfect Things: How to Accept Yourself in a World Striving for Perfection, Haemin Sunim’s next book.
-It should be released in English at the end of this year or early next (you can preorder here).
+Two readers of the blog, Sandra and Željka, have also recommended Love for Imperfect Things: How to Accept Yourself in a World Striving for Perfection, Haemin Sunim’s following book.
 I love Susan Cain’s early review:

 “The world could surely use a little more love, a little more compassion, and a little more wisdom.
 In Love for Imperfect Things, Haemin Sunim shows us how to cultivate all three, and to find beauty in the most imperfect of things–including your very own self.”

 A guide to self-care and accepting ourselves with more lovely illustrations like The Things You Can See Only When You Slow Down?
 Yes, please.

 For now, I’ve shared some of my favourite quotes and takeaways from Haemin Sunim’s first book.
 I hope they can bring you some comfort and kindness.

 Some favourite quotes from The Things You Can See Only When You Slow Down:

 “Don’t struggle to heal your wounds.
 Just pour time into your heart and wait.
 When your wounds are ready, they will heal on their own.”

 “Stop worrying about what others think and just do what your heart wishes.
 Do not crowd your mind with “what ifs”.
 Uncomplicate your life and own up to your desires.
 Only when you are happy can you help to make the world a happier place.”